stoshfabricius/lhl-lectures/w01d2-breakout/README.md

 Duration: 1 hour

+## Learning Outcomes

+1. Reading Code
+  * In this breakout we'll practice reading and evaluating pre-written code in our head.
+Developers don't read code top to bottom, and instead in some ways try to mimic the computer.

+2. Scopes
+  * Scopes and how they work through Functions.
+  * "The scope chain" and being able to identify different levels of scopes in JavaScript.

 ## Intro

 You guys have started to write some small programs in JavaScript and now you are ready to learn about some new important concepts